This post contains affiliate links. Read my disclosure policy here.

 - Now slowly pour the wet ingredients into the larger bowl of dry ingredients.
 Whisk together until just combined.
 Small lumps are fine. (*Don't over mix or it can create a dense and chewy cupcake)

-- Bake them in the oven for 20-24 minutes.
+- Divide batter evenly into each slot about 2/3 full (an ice cream scoop works great for this).
+Bake them in the oven for 20-24 minutes.
 To check for doneness, lightly press the surface - It should spring back (You can also use a toothpick and push it through the center - it should come out clean).

 - Let the cupcakes cool in the pan for 10 minutes before removing.
 Then let them cool on a rack for at least 30 minutes before frosting.

 - Add the peppermint and vanilla extract and mix until incorporated (about 30-60 seconds)